-21.9.3 Draft Final Report:
+20.2.3 Draft Final Report:

-This will contain the complete data set, model development and output, drawings showing HFL lines at various locations for the specified sets of return periods of floods, inundation maps with and well as without interventions.
-The report will also cover output of different interventions (structural, non-structural) which would include but may not be limited to, dredging /desiltation of river and drainage channels with proposed section of such desiltation works, construction of hydraulic structures at outfall /other control points, and river training /bank protection works at eroding areas.
+This will contain the complete data set, finalized and agreed model after further calibration & validation in consultation with the Client, and final outputs, drawings showing HFL lines at various locations for the specified sets of return periods of floods, inundation maps with and well as without interventions.
+The report will also cover output of different interventions (structural, non-structural) which would include but may not be limited to, (a) construction of new embankment lines & raising /strengthening of existing embankments, preferably with due consideration of land availability, (b) dredging /desiltation of river stretches with proposed section of such desiltation works, (c) construction of hydraulic structures at outfall location of tributaries /other control points, and (d) river training /bank protection works at eroding areas.
 Long-term sustainability of desiltation /dredging proposals tested through morphological modelling need to be covered in this report.
 A disposal plan for dredging will also be mentioned in the report.
-Various options of structural interventions on Rupnarayan for improvement of carrying capacity and minimization of flooding in the surrounding areas shall specifically be mentioned river shall specifically be mentioned, along with rough cost estimates and techno-economical viabilities.
+Various options of structural interventions on Rupnarayan for improvement of carrying capacity and minimization of flooding in the surrounding areas shall specifically be mentioned, along with rough cost estimates on the basis of SOR /analyzed /derived rates and techno-economical viabilities for each of the options.

-21.9.4 Final Report
+20.2.4 Final Report